top of page

 Building a museum is the work of many hands and many hearts.
 The Museum of the Southern Jewish Experience is pleased to offer these opportunities to help create this unique and important museum.
 Starting at only $18,000 payable over up to 5 years, becoming a Museum Founder gives you a meaningful way to honor your family’s history, as well as the overall Southern Jewish Experience.

-If you are interested in learning more about becoming a Museum Founder, please contact Director of Development Emma Herr at emma@msje.org or 504-384-2480, x103.
+If you are interested in learning more about becoming a Museum Founder, please contact Director of Development Annick Brand at annick@msje.org or 504-384-2480, x103.

 • Inclusion as a Ner Tamid level donor on a prominent display near the Museum entrance.